 Another bonus is that you can replace bits and pieces of the system without replacing the entire system.
 If you want to upgrade just one item, you absolutely can, however, be careful with mixing different speaker brands and speaker types.
 In something like a soundbar, you are unable to easily replace one component, usually, you have to replace the whole soundbar and the subwoofer that connects to it.
 This gives you a lot of customizability that other systems don’t allow for.

 As we mentioned briefly, more speakers are going to often mean a higher price.
-5.1 surround sound systems have more hardware involved, and because of that, they are often more expensive.
+5.1 surround sound systems have more hardware involved, and because of that, they are often more expensive although not as much as 7.1 which we’ve talked about before.
 You can sometimes get good bundle deals on these sets, but it does not diminish the fact that more speakers are more expensive.
 This is especially true when looking at anything over a baseline speaker.

 Something else important to mention is that a 5.1 surround sound system can be pretty hard to install without proper knowledge.
 This is especially true if you want the speakers to be compatible, as well as, making sure that they are properly positioned and low profile.
 It is wise to hire a professional to assist you.
 They will make sure that everything is set up correctly.
 This, of course, adds on to the higher price of a 5.1 surround sound system.